 In 2020, while the TNRD was in the process of installing water metering, the TNRD was successful in obtaining a grant worth up to $4.95 million to construct a water filtration facility on the Pritchard Community Water System (see the news release here).
 This grant will cover 100% of eligible project costs.

-The EyeOnWater mobile app*, available for download on iOS or Android devices, allows you to see your latest water usage and to understand how much water you use, detect leaks, and discover trends for when you use the most water.
+The EyeOnWater mobile app allows you to see your latest water usage, and to understand how much water you use, detect leaks, and discover trends for when you use the most water.